shiv669/code-review-system/DESIGN.md

 Mistakes included:
 - committing local database files
 - committing editor configuration files
-- git authentication issues
+- git authentication and identity issues
+- rebasing mistakes during cleanup

-These were corrected transparently using proper gitignore usage and token-based authentication.
+These were corrected transparently using proper gitignore usage, token-based authentication, and history cleanup.
 The commit history reflects real iteration rather than artificial cleanliness.

 ---

 ## Key Learnings

-- clear data modeling prevents entire classes of bugs later
+- clear data modeling prevents entire classes of bugs
 - immutability preserves meaning in collaborative systems
 - backend systems should be state-driven, not intention-driven
 - APIs should return state, not success messages
+- frontend bugs often originate from backend or environment mismatches
 - explicit logic in code is preferable to implicit behavior in databases

 Most importantly, good system design is not about adding features, but about making incorrect behavior impossible and correct behavior obvious.